mikolajkalwa/GamesDeals/README.md

 |                 | statistics    | stat, stats | Sends basic statistics about the bot.                                                                            |                      |
 |                 | support       | supp        | Sends support server invitation URL.                                                                             |                      |

+Command list can be accessed via `help` command.

 ## How to run own instance of the bot

 1. Configure [GamesDealsAPI](https://github.com/mikolajkalwa/GamesDealsAPI).